Learn ➜ Material Health GuidesLead Guide

 What is XRF testing?

 XRF stands for X-Ray Fluorescence, and it is one way to know if there is lead in a product.
-XRF testing can be done with a handheld device that looks a little bit like a hot glue gun with a screen on it.
+XRF testing can be done at home with a handheld device — it looks a little bit like a hot glue gun with a screen on it.
 You can point it at a product, and the type of x-rays that bounce back will tell you what metals are in it.
-The screen will display a list of how much of each metal is in it.
-Handheld machines cost up to $50,000 and you must be trained to use it — because it uses x-ray technology, radiation safety knowledge is needed, and since it is a highly technical instrument, understanding accuracy vs precision, calibration, and how to interpret results is important.
+The screen will display a list of how much of each metal it contains.
+These handheld machines cost up to $50,000 and you must be trained to use it — because it uses x-ray technology, radiation safety knowledge is needed, and since it is a highly technical instrument, understanding accuracy vs precision, calibration, and how to interpret results is important.

 Is XRF testing accurate?